viato/viato-api/README.md

 ## API Conventions

+#### Entity Framework

+- We don't use Eager or Lazy loading, you have to explicitly set includes for each query.

 #### Error Handling

 For any model realted error we use default `ModelState` of `Controller`.
 For any custom error not related to model we use customer http status codes, for example: